 Tom Byabagamba, Frank Rusagara, and François Kabayiza are former Rwandan military officers.
 They are currently imprisoned for criticizing the Rwandan government.

 Since 2015, Tajikistan has initiated a large-scale crackdown focused largely on discrediting and dismantling any viable political opposition.
-Contained are four representative cases.
+Contained are three representative cases.

 Gulgeldy Annaniyazov is a political dissident and human rights activist who has been detained in Turkmenistan since 2008, when he returned to the country after six years in Norway as a political refugee

 Since 2005, the authorities in Uzbekistan have imprisoned hundreds of journalists, political opposition leaders, grassroots activists, human rights defenders, and lawyers.
-Contained are three illustrative cases.
+Contained are two illustrative cases.

 Nguyen Hoang Quoc Hung is a labor activists detained in Vietnam since February 2010 for organizing workers.
 He is serving a nine year prison sentence.